daffainfo/ctf-writeup/KnightCTF 2023/Hello/README.md

 > Sir vignere came to my dreams and sent me this packet capture and told me to find the flag from it which is the key to my success.
 I am a noob in these cases.
 So I need your help.
 Please help me find the flag.
 Will you?

 ## About the Challenge
-We have been given a `pcapng` file and we need to open the file in wireshark
+We were given a `pcapng` file and we need to open the file in wireshark

 ## How to Solve?
 If we open the file in wireshark and if we check on the DNS packet, there is a single character on each packet